alorence/django-modern-rpc/README.rst

         #...
     ]

-3. Declare an entry point, a view which will generate a correct RPC response depending on the incoming request:
+3. Declare an entry point, a view generating a correct RPC response to the incoming request:

 .. code:: python